-Over the next half a century Botswana slowly discovered an alternative source of an economic boost.
+Over the next half-century Botswana slowly discovered an alternative source of an economic boost.
 The extraordinary natural beauty the country possessed was being discovered by the world and tourist arrivals increased year over year.
 In 2006 the Nxai Pan veterinary fence that blocked the old migratory route was removed.

-When the WWF and the Namibian Ministry of Environment and Tourism with Elephants without Borders and Botswana’s Department of Wildlife and National Parks fitted GPS collars to eight adult female Burchell’s zebras Equus quagga) in a study in 2012, they got a little more than they bargained for.
+When the WWF, the Namibian Ministry of Environment and Tourism with Elephants without Borders, and Botswana’s Department of Wildlife and National Parks fitted GPS collars to eight adult female Burchell’s zebras (Equus quagga) in a study in 2012, they got a little more than they bargained for.

 It was a stunning discovery.